8 Data Security Questions to Ask For Your Business

 January 20th , 2020

-Businesses that deal in physical goods go to great lengths to protect their products, so why shouldn’t digital companies do the same for their data?
+Businesses that deal in physical goods go to great lengths to protect their products, so why shouldn’t digital companies do the same to ensure the security of their data?

 Data is more valuable than ever right now, and so are the incentives to get ahold of it illicitly.
-By protecting your data, you’re ensuring that no one but you gets a say in how that data is used — crucial for keeping an edge in today’s business landscape.
+By protecting your data, you’re ensuring that no one but you gets a say in how that data is used.
+This is crucial for keeping an edge in today’s business landscape.

 By 2022, global cybersecurity spending is expected to exceed 170 billion dollars, up from just 3.5 billion in 2004.
 More companies are joining the digital arms race every day, and it’s critical that your business doesn’t get left behind.